Transfer Station Manager:

 - Residents will be eligible to bring in no more than 5 gallons (or 40 pounds) per collection day.
-If you have specific circumstances that require dropping off more than five gallons, please call Mike Samson at 523-4501 ext.
+If you have specific circumstances that require dropping off more than five gallons, please call the Town Administrator at 523-4501 ext.
 5.

 - Keep the hazardous waste in the ORIGINAL CONTAINER if at all possible.

 - You will need to sign in that day.
 If you are a voter or have a residence in Canaan or Orange as shown on the tax cards, you will be eligible.
 If you are a renter, please bring some proof that you are renting and/or living in Canaan or Orange.

 - All hazardous waste will be properly disposed of or recycled.